zenhsiao/movie_trailers/README.md

 ## Usage

-Download this repository and unzip the files open `entertainment_center.py` file(the IDLE will open automatically at the same time) click run on IDLE toolbar, and click run module, the website will show up you can click the movie phote and the movie trailer will play
+- Download this repository and unzip the files
+- Open `entertainment_center.py` file(the IDLE will open automatically at the same time)
+- Click run on IDLE toolbar, and click run module, the website will show up
+- Click the movie phote and the movie trailer will play

 ## Built With